Narcissistic Abuse Recovery Therapy in Cumming & Sandy Springs, GA

 Relationships shaped by narcissistic dynamics often leave people feeling emotionally disoriented in ways that are difficult to fully explain.
 Many clients come to therapy questioning their own perceptions, emotional reactions, memories, or sense of self after spending years in relationships that slowly eroded their confidence, emotional safety, and trust in themselves.

-Often, these relationships are not outwardly chaotic all of the time.
+Often these relationships are not outwardly chaotic all of the time.
 In fact, many are deeply confusing precisely because moments of connection, affection, validation, or emotional intensity exist alongside criticism, emotional inconsistency, invalidation, control, or subtle manipulation.
 Over time, this can create a persistent state of self-doubt, hypervigilance, emotional exhaustion, and internal tension.

 I provide therapy for individuals recovering from narcissistic and emotionally abusive relationships in Cumming and Sandy Springs, Georgia, as well as online throughout Georgia.